Wednesday, September 11, 2024

 We often feel the weightbearing and gravitational drag of the pain, stress and anxiety of daily life and living, and we soon take on that load in our failing postures... which in time... will overtake us... and weaken our resolve to carry on and succeed on a mind/body level.
 It is the residual and chronic mind/body stresses of the day that make us indecisive and weak in the face of the everyday challenges of life and living.
 These factors are always underestimated when it comes to the additional weight they place on one's mind... as well as one's body.

 And so it is incumbent upon us as providers to consider advanced behavioral modification as a legitimate adjunct in our care... just as the common physiological adjuncts we use each and everyday.
 Such 'conversational interventions' are no more time consuming than the usual 'talking points' associated with a typical visit.
 A provider might suggest new ways to visualize or conceptualize a patient's problem.
 That is... looking at the body's response to a stressor as an outlet for the mind... like a kind of pressure release... that is often cyclical in nature and appearance.
 Reassessing a mindful conflict can often minimize the body's response to it if one is adequately educated in his or her own resources.
-This can be accomplished by a provider who is ready to investigate 'suggestive' interventions of care designed to assist the patient in a positive 'self-talk' through the use of hypnotic ... neurolinguistic programming... and applied psychoanalytic concepts and theories... which can be introduced to a patient if he or she should show such an interest.
+This can be accomplished by a provider who is ready to investigate 'suggestive' interventions of care designed to assist the patient in a positive 'self-talk' through the use of hypnotic ... neurolinguistic... and psychodynamic concepts and theories... which can be introduced to a patient if he or she should show such an interest.
 In 'coaching' a patient's conscious and unconscious mind/body faculties as such... a patient will be able to unitize new and effective modes of self-awareness and self-communication.
 New learnings such as these can help to alter 'old' thinking patterns on a behavioral level which are by definition over and above the simple everyday behaviors I have associated with both structure and kinetics

 As well... one might advance such conversational approaches so as to offer up positive goal seeking neurobehaviors relative to treatment aims... and are very often useful in aligning the patient with desired outcomes.
 And finally... a provider might bring to the forefront a common and unconscious concept of 'repetition' or the 'repetition compulsion'...in chronic issues associated with the question of... 'why does this area always bother me... at this time, or at this place... or with this person?'
 This approach will help you to recognize a patient's dilemma as it occurs... while recognizing that... time and place specificity... is often the real antagonist in these situations.
 This form of adjunctive care influences brain centers that are receptive to 'change'...thus a truly behavioral approach may in time assist one in achieving a meaningful adaptation that might allow a patient to 'reframe' or 'let go of' the mind/body pain, stress and anxiety of a particular situation.